Here is an overview of our ongoing projects.

 We study the genomic mechanisms of cancer suppression in large, long-lived animals and across the tree of life.

-The Evolution of Transposable Elements
+The Evolution of Transposable Elements in Non-model Species

 We study the evolutionary dynamics of transposable elements within and between populations and species to understand how natural selection and demographic history account for the diversity of these ubiquitous genomic features.